Hiiirad/personal-notes/Tech Guide/Ansible/README.md

 1. Infrastructure Configuration
     - Improve overall infrastructure performance and compliance
     - Maintain consistent configuration
-    - Detect and maintain approprate patch levels (Increase the security of the systems)
+    - Detect and maintain appropriate patch levels (Increase the security of the systems)
 2. Operation and Process
     - Increase efficiency and consistency
     - Automate manual tasks